RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-30-node-dot-js-prep-for-openrov.markdown

 ```

 ###Hello World in Node.js
-You know the compter science tradition: The first program in any new language has to say "Hello, World."
+You know the compter science tradition: The first program in any new language has to say "Hello World."
 Here's a sample `Hello World` program from the official [Node.js](http://nodejs.org) web site, slightly modified to suit OpenROV.

 First, create a file called `helloworld.js` and fill it with the following code.